dVakulen/BuildingsSeller/README.md

 BuildingsSeller
 ===============
-An ASP.NET-MVC application with 3 - tiered architecture and REST endpoints for windows phone client.
+An ASP.NET-MVC application with 3 - tiered architecture and REST endpoints for mobile client.

 Main features:
  - Client-server communication based on REST principles.